-- Add the egg and vanilla extract and beat on medium-low for about 30 seconds.
+- Add the egg and vanilla extract and beat on medium for about 30 seconds.

-- Reduce heat to medium-low, and add the flour mixture until just combined.
+- Reduce speed to medium-low, and add the flour mixture until just combined.

 - Add the oats, and beat on low speed until they are incorporated into the cookie dough.

 - Chill the dough for 30 minutes.
 (Optional, but recommended to minimize spread.)

 - Using a cookie scoop to measure out the dough and roll it into balls.
 Press each ball down using your fingertips.

 - Preheat your air fryer to 300 degrees.

 - Line your air fryer with an air fryer liner and arrange the cookies in a single layer, being careful not to put them too close.

 - Cook for 7 to 9 minutes, until the edges are lightly browned.